Unscreen Yourself Dictionary Definition - Updated

 Ten minutes.
 That's it.
 If you can scroll through Instagram for 10 minutes, you have time to do a puzzle.

 Absolutely.
-A lot of parents use puzzle time as a screen-free family activity.
+A lot of parents use our puzzles as a screen-free family activity.
 Everyone grabs a puzzle book, sits at the table, and works on their own puzzles together.

 No fighting over whose turn it is on the iPad.
 No "just five more minutes" arguments.
 Just quiet, focused time where everyone's brain gets a break.